cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/docs/tutorial-mapbox.md

 **2. Add headings to CSV file:**<br/>
 * The CSV from the NHS Digital website does not contain headers, so we'll also need to add those.
-* Note that you'll need to be careful that your CSV editing software doesn't remote the double-quotes (MS Excel is notorious for this).
+* Note that you'll need to be careful that your CSV editing software doesn't remove the double-quotes (MS Excel is notorious for this).
 * For convenience's sake, the headings used when testing this tutorial were as follows:

 ```json